hydephp/develop/_docs/installation.md

 php hyde build
 ```

-If you now take a look in the `_site` directory you should see that an index.html file as well as a posts/hello-world.html file has been created!
+If you now take a look in the `_site` directory you should see that an index.html file, as well as a posts/hello-world.html file, has been created!
 Open them up in your browser and take a look!
 > If you are missing the stylesheet, run `npm install && npm run dev`